 Two types of Medicaid coverage are available for Medicare beneficiaries with low incomes:

-- coverage of the full Medicaid benefit package and financial assistance with Medicare premiums and cost-share; and
+- coverage of the full Medicaid benefit package and financial assistance with Medicare premiums and cost-share, and

 - financial assistance only with Medicare premiums (in some cases) and cost-sharing.

 The prohibition on balance billing of QMBs has led providers to complain that they are not adequately reimbursed by Medicaid.
 This could compromise beneficiary access.
 In addition, some providers continue to balance-bill beneficiaries even though this practice is contrary to federal law.
 Providers who inappropriately balance-bill QMBs are subject to sanctions.
-They are also violating their provider agreement with Centers for Medicare & Medicaid Services.
+They are also violating their provider agreement with the Centers for Medicare & Medicaid Services.

 Advocates report that QMBs frequently go without needed care because they cannot find specialists, mental health professionals, and other providers willing to serve them because of the crossover payment issue.

-Payment procedures create another barrier to provider participation because many states, despite Centers for Medicare & Medicaid Services guidance to the contrary, require Medicare providers seeking copayments to go through cumbersome application procedures to receive them.
+Payment procedures create another barrier to provider participation because many states, despite the Centers for Medicare & Medicaid Services guidance to the contrary, require Medicare providers seeking copayments to go through cumbersome application procedures to receive them.
 States often reject reimbursement requests outright if providers are not also enrolled in Medicaid.

 QMBs who are able to find Medicare providers may face demands for copayments that they do not owe.
 Protections against balance billing are not well understood by providers.
 Though both state and federal authorities have enforcement remedies available, they are rarely used.
 The practical impact of these many deficiencies is that QMBs find that when they need to use their benefit, it is largely unavailable to them.